-Taxis aren’t exactly cheap in Cancun, especially when you compare them to the price of the bus.
+Taxis aren’t exactly cheap, especially when you compare them to the price of the bus.
 They know that they can charge higher prices.
 A ride from the airport to The Hotel Zone should cost between $40-50.
 Rides between Downtown and The Hotel Zone cost between $10-15 for the 15-minute drive.

 What about Uber?

 Uber does operate in Cancun, and is a cheaper option, but there’s a long-running disagreement between the local taxis and Ubers.
 This can make getting an Uber rather difficult.